silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/05_versioning.md

 For the most part, if your DataObject has the `Versioned` extension applied, there is nothing you need to do explicitly, but be aware that it will affect the operations and fields of your type.

+By default, records will be queried in "Live" mode.

 ### Versioned plugins

 There are several plugins provided by the `silverstripe-versioned` module that affect how versioned DataObjects